 How can logging then be sustainable when, by definition, it requires trees to be cut down?
 The complete answer is complex, but if we had to reduce it to one word, it would be “balance.”
 The hallmark of sustainable forestry, from a purely ecological perspective, is the extent to which forestry practices mimic natural patterns of disturbance and regeneration.
 Sustainable forestry balances the needs of the environment, wildlife, and forest communities — supporting decent incomes while conserving our forests for future generations.

 There are many practical steps that a community or business can take to protect the health and longevity of a forest while still profiting from the production and sale of timber.

 And this is exactly how we work at DSHwood.
-We supply to a variety of markets with logs and timber responsibly sourced and certified for sustainability, achieving up to 14 (out of 17) of the United Nations Sustainable Development Goals, with ensurance of full traceability.
+We supply to a variety of markets with logs and timber responsibly sourced for sustainability, achieving up to 14 (out of 17) of the United Nations Sustainable Development Goals, with endurance of full traceability.
 We have rigorous demands for legal sourcing in our supply chains and forest operations in compliance with EUTR and UKTR requirements.

 DSHwood is Chain of Custody certified in accordance with FSC® and PEFC™.

 DSHwood is able to document the origin of all wood traded in the company.
 DSHwood A/S is an SBP Certificate Holder and the majority of our biomass comes with an SBP claim and is accompanied by verified energy data for DSHwood handling in the supply chain, which allows carbon emission calculations to be made.